This post contains affiliate links

 22. Boef Borgonion

-Basically a beef stew, but BETTER because it’s French ya know?
+This popular French food is basically a beef stew, but BETTER because it’s French ya know?
 Also a Julia Child favorite.

 23. Quick Burger